King of Kings (1961 film): Development

 In February 1951, it was reported that director John Farrow was developing a film on the life of Jesus, his script being titled Son of Man.
 He had also intended to produce the film independently for less than $800,000.
 By November 1951, it was reported that the project was under development at the Nassour Studios and that Farrow was conducting a search for an actor for the title role.
 When asked of the requirements he desired, Farrow replied, "High personal character and a good actor."

 However, by August 1953, Farrow was contracted to direct The Sea Chase (1955) with Warner Bros.
 In February 1954, the Los Angeles Times reported that Farrow was likely to begin development on Son of Man following the completion of The Sea Chase.
 It was speculated that it would be shot in England and that Jesus would not be shown directly, although Farrow did not confirm these statements.
 Shooting was scheduled to begin by summer 1954.
 It was ultimately set aside when, in April 1955, Farrow signed to direct Around the World in Eighty Days (1956), from which he was later fired after nearly a week of shooting.

 In January 1956, Variety reported that Farrow was in negotiations with RKO Pictures to finance and distribute Son of Man.
 Two months later, in March, Farrow began a search for an unknown actor to portray Jesus on the condition that he would not appear in another film, television, or stage production for up to 20 years.
 However, these plans were again postponed when, in October 1957, Farrow signed on to direct John Paul Jones (1959) for Samuel Bronston.
-A year later, Farrow and Bronston had formed a production company, Brofar, as they planned to produce a second project.
+A year later, Farrow and Bronston formed a production company, Brofar, as they planned to produce a second project.

 In November 1958, it was reported that Bronston and Farrow were collaborating on a film project based on the life of Jesus.
 In May 1959, it was reported that Sonya Levien had been hired to write the final script.
 However, by October 1959, Farrow had left the project over creative differences.
 Farrow later explained that in the context of Jesus's trial, Bronston wanted him to "whitewash the Jewish leaders, and lay blame entirely on the Romans.
 I refused to make these changes.
 I quit."
 Additionally, associate producer Alan Brown stated the "script was not really a script, it was the Four Gospels put down, and Sam called me and said, 'I cannot even understand this, it's all Thee and Thou and everything else.